Japanese town asks tourists not to eat while walking

 The street is a stop on many local food tours, despite also being a commercial area.

-However, concerns about eating while walking are not just about potential spills and messy clothes.
+However, concerns about eating while walking aren't just related to potential spills and messy clothes.

 Many Japanese people believe it is poor manners to walk or do other physical activities while eating because it means you're not appreciating your food properly.
 For some, this belief has its roots in World War II, when food was scarce and it was something to be treasured, not treated casually.